mattattui/site-builder/README.md

 * You can also set the `template` variable to override the default template.
 * You can change the output and content directories, the output file extension, and the default template filename by editing `config.yml`
-* `rebuild.php` is supposed to be a command-line tool.
+* `sitebuilder.php` is supposed to be a command-line tool.
 Don't put it on your website.
-If you can't run php from the command-line and you're on a linux system, try `apt-get install php-cli` or `yum install php5-cli` or similar.
+If you can't run php from the command-line and you're on a Linux system, try `apt-get install php-cli` or `yum install php5-cli` or similar.
 * Your content can contain any PHP you like, but bear in mind that this tool